pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 Effective September 26, 2024, the following change is made to the Client Manual - Consumer Accounts:

-The fourth paragraph within the "Stop Payment Orders (Checks) General" section within the "Withdrawals" section of the Client Manual - Consumer Accounts is deleted in its entirety and replaced with the following:
+The fourth paragraph within the 'Stop Payment Orders (Checks) General' section within the 'Withdrawals' section of the Client Manual - Consumer Accounts is deleted in its entirety and replaced with the following:

 When you place a stop payment order on a check, an ACH stop payment will be automatically placed for the same amount and same payee to cover a case where a check may be converted to an ACH and presented for payment.
 There is no fee for the second stop payment.